The Community-Based Research Scholars (CBRS) program is a

-Housed in Hughes Hall, the CBRS program is an intensive, living-learning community for scholars who learn how to conduct research to inform community solutions for pressing social problems.
+Housed in Hughes Hall, the CBRS program is a selective, two-year living-learning community for scholars to learn how to conduct research to inform community solutions for pressing social problems.

 CBR Scholars will have a network of students, faculty, and community partners to help identify avenues to effect social change.
-CBR Scholars will be trained in research methods, research ethics, and issues relevant to the participating nonprofit's area of focus.
+CBR Scholars are trained in research methods, research ethics, and issues relevant to the participating nonprofit's area of focus.

-In Spring, under the guidance of a faculty team, students will practice, re-examine, and deepen their classroom learning of community-based research through a large-scale project that will be co-designed with a major community partner.
+In Spring, students will deepen their classroom learning of community-based research through a large-scale project that will be co-designed with a major community partner.

 Currently, the CBRS Program extends